kauzerei/openautolab/build_instructions/building_as_described.md

 Take the fresh water pump and mount it on its bracket.
 Mount the fresh water pump on the rail about 1cm away from the main pump.

 ### Building rail for magnetic holders
 By the end of this section you will have a water-tight bottom part of the machine.
 The distances on the picture are for reference only, because depending on width of the frame, size of the magnets and the space required for vessels, holders may be mounted differently.
 For shallow frames that could fit 14cm-deep plant containers it may be preferable to mount the holders individually on pairs of rods, mounted perpendicularly to the main structure.
 If the the frame has sufficient depth it is easier to mount all magnetic holders on two rods parallel to the main structure, which is the default layout described here.
+If the force gauge was not the part of the kit, follow the instructions in making_parts.MD to make it waterproof.
 Parts list:
 - 3x rod-mountable magnetic holders
 - Bar-mountable magnetic holder